pschool-in/curriculum/grammar/6-8/tenses-8.md

 ### Correct or Incorrect
 Classify the following sentence based on the usage of tense in verb into correct or incorrect.
 ```
-Correct: He passes in English.
+Correct: He passed in English.
 Light the lamp.
 When will you take the test?
 The teacher will give us a test in English next week.